pbosetti/rubyosa/README.markdown

 	$ sudo make install
 	$ sudo make install-extras

-`make install' will only install the core of the bridge, while `make install-extras' will install some additional tools such as the rdoc-osa utility.
+`make install` will only install the core of the bridge, while `make install-extras` will install some additional tools such as the rdoc-osa utility.

 Support